ouspg/PrivacyAndSocialEngineering/6.Social_engineering_II/README.md

 You are allowed to write the message yourself if you don't want to use the service.

 We recommend using the [real ChatGPT](https://chat.openai.com/auth/login) for educational purposes.
-As an alternative and with an older GPT model and without context, you can use [the free relay](https://chatgpt.org/chat).
+As an alternative and with an older GPT model and without context, you can use [the registration-free relay](https://chatgpt.org/chat).

 It is better to use a Chromium-based browser for this task, as you are required to export discussions in the end, and it has a useful extension.